PricetonB/MowManApp/README.md

  user will be your app email address and pass will be your App Password (Gmail account password will not work)

- EXPRESS_SESSION_SECRET="random characters"
+ EXPRESS_SESSION_SECRET=""
  EXPRESS_LISTENING_PORT=3000
  create a random string for express session secret and specify port you want to use

  MONGO_URL="mongodb+srv://username.randomletters"
- create a database on mongoDB Atlas website and get url for the database.
+ Create a database on mongoDB Atlas website and get url for the database.
 You may also need to add your ip address to mongoDB Atlas whitelist.

 ```
 3. in the "auth.js" file set the baseUrl if your not using local host:3000.